Practical Skills. Insight. Mentorship.

 What is an Attorney Practice Externship?

-- The course is a total of 3 credits (pass/fail) which includes both the fieldwork and the weekly seminar.
+The course is a total of 3 credits which includes both the fieldwork and the weekly seminar.

-- Students must complete at least 130 hours in the field placement and are encouraged to spread their hours evenly over the semester.
+Students must complete at least 130 hours in the field placement and are encouraged to spread their hours evenly over the semester.
+Students must work at least 10 weeks during the academic year.

-- The seminar will include students in a mix of attorney placements and will focus on developing professional skills and competencies applicable to all areas of law practice
+The seminar includes students in a mix of attorney placements and focuses on developing professional skills and competencies applicable to all areas of law practice

 -